A note on Fokker-Planck equations and graphons: Introduction, model and literature

 The note is organized as follows: the next subsection presents the general model associated to \eqref{eq:family}, together with known results from the existing literature.
 Related works are discussed at the end of this first section.

-Section 2 provides the main result, Theorem \ref{thm}, as well as two corollaries and a relevant application to step kernels, see Proposition \ref{p:stepgraphon}.
-Notably, Corollary \ref{cor:mean_field} addresses the classical mean-field scenario showing that, if every particle has the same initial law, then for every graphon with constant degree, i.e., such that $d(\cdot) = \int_0^1 W(\cdot,y)\dd y$ is constant, the dynamics is mean-field.
+Sect.~\ref{s:thm} provides the main result, Theorem \ref{thm}, as well as two corollaries and a relevant application to step kernels, see Proposition \ref{p:stepgraphon}.
+Notably, Corollary \ref{cor:mean_field} addresses the classical mean-field scenario showing that, if the graphon has constant degree, i.e., such that $d(\cdot) = \int_0^1 W(\cdot,y)d y$ is constant, then the dynamics is mean-field.

-Section 3 contains the mathematical set-up and the proof of the main result.
+Sect.~\ref{s:proof} contains the mathematical set-up and the proof of the main result.